 Why You Need Winter Tires

 When considering whether you should get winter tires, it’s important to make the right decision for yourself, your family, and your vehicle.
-From road and weather conditions to auto insurance, there are a number of great reasons why you need winter tires in any cold climate — and especially in Canada!
+From road and weather conditions to auto insurance, there are a number of great reasons why you need them in any cold climate — and especially in Ontario!

 Road conditions can be harsh in Ontario.
 Unplowed snow, slush, and ice can create hazards, not just for you, but for the people and vehicles around you.
 Winter tires can help you face these challenges and remain in control, especially if your car is using an All Wheel Drive (AWD) system.

-In addition to harsh winter weather, there are other things to remember when considering winter tires.
+In addition to tricky winter weather, there are other road conditions to think about when considering winter tires.
 Will you be driving on highways or dirt roads?
-Or are you going to driving more gradual slopes or steep hills and sharp corners?
-Winter tires might be helpful for the road trips or destinations you want to visit, not just your own community!
+Are you going to drive on more gradual slopes or steep hills and sharp corners?
+They can be helpful for the road trips and destinations you want to visit, not just your own community!

 In Ontario, you can count on cold weather temperatures.
 While all-season tires can provide some traction for wet and snowy conditions, they will lose grip in colder weather.
 The enhanced traction and grip from winter tires will provide a safer and more comfortable driving experience in cold conditions.